victorpoughon/torchlensmaker/roadmap.md

 * provide full output of data at each stage
 * remove need for data.previous chain
-* remove for forwark hooks
+* remove need for forward hooks
 * add option to see number of rays at each stage
-* add option to see aperture of beam at each stage
+* add option to see aperture/spread of beam at each stage
+* find intermediate images

 ## Negative collisions, aka surfaces collisions

 * Remove / make optional detection in OpticalSurface (negative ts is nominal)
 * Add collisions points / rays origins / rays vectors accumulator lists to data pipe
 * Add ts computation function to be used as regression terms during optimization

-## Rendering

-* Replace matplotlib with custom svg, using maybe svg.py or equivalent, and a custom ipython _repr_javascript_ to allow pan / zoom etc.
-* Possibly use a JS library like https://github.com/bumbu/svg-pan-zoom#demos
-* EITHER display 3D models with https://github.com/bernhard-42/three-cad-viewer
-* OR use stock build123d viewer, customize it

 ## Make the principal axis X